stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 docker-compose up -d
 ```

 The web UI will be available at port 8080 of the Docker host.
-Here's a screenshot of the web ui:
+Here's a screenshot of the web UI with 4 disks from
+2 servers:

 ![Scrutiny Webapp Dashboard](/assets/images/scrutiny-webapp-dashboard.png)